Barley Allergy: What Foods to Avoid

-If you have a barley allergy, you may be wondering what foods to avoid.
+Did you know that there are certain barley allergy foods to avoid?
+If you have a barley allergy, you may be wondering what those foods may be.
 While some people with this allergy can eat foods that contain trace amounts of barley, others must avoid it completely.
 Here are some common foods that may contain barley or other ingredients derived from barley: beer, bread, cereal, condiments, pasta dishes, and snacks.

 Is barley an allergen?

 Yes, barley can be an allergy-inducing grain.
 An allergy to barley causes an immune response in the body which releases histamine, causing allergy symptoms.
-Symptoms will vary from person to person, but most individuals experience itchy eyes, nose, throat, and abdominal discomfort.
+Barley allergy symptoms will vary from person to person, but most individuals experience itchy eyes, nose, throat, and abdominal discomfort.

 barley grain infographic.
 Barley grain relatives are rye, triticale, and wheat.

 Barley is a plant in the Triticeae grass tribe, which is part of the Poaceae grass family.
-These plants may also give you an allergic reaction.
+These plants may also give you an allergic reaction if you suffer from a barley allergy.
 According to agriculture scientists, the following plants and grains are related to barley:

 • Rye